petherin/GopherConEU2019/readme.md

 ### Evaluate
 1. License
 2. Popularity - Stats on github - is it forked, depended on a lot, contributed to recently?
+[Astronomer](https://github.com/Ullaakut/astronomer) checks how trustworthy a repo's stars are
 3. Code quality - is documentation comprehensive, good tests, is it clear idiomatic Go code?
 4. Upkeep - are the contributors well regarded, active?
 Do issues get responded to?
 5. Indirect dependencies - check the package's packages!